Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Abstract

 \section{Abstract}

-In this paper we present a novel class of convolutional codes and investigate its use in a variant of the McEliece cryptosystem that possesses several interesting properties, including a reduction of the public key for a given security level.
+In this paper we present a variant of the McEliece cryptosystem that possesses several interesting properties, including a reduction of the public key for a given security level.
 In contrast to the classical McEliece cryptosystems, where block codes are used, we propose the use of a convolutional encoder to be part of the public key.
-The secret key is constituted by a Generalized Reed-Solomon encoder and two Laurent polynomial matrices that contain large parts that are generated completely at random.
-Instead of multiplying on the right the GRS encoder by a permutation matrix, it is multiplied by a polynomial matrix with columns having weight zero or at least two.
-In this setting the message is a sequence of messages instead of a single block message and the errors are added randomly throughout the sequence.
-We conclude the paper studying its security and presenting several examples.
+The permutation matrix is substituted by a polynomial matrix whose coefficient matrices have columns with weight zero or at least weight two.
+This allows the use of Generalized Reed-Solomon (GRS) codes which translates into shorter keys for a given security level.
+Hence, the private key is constituted by a generator matrix of a GRS code and two polynomial matrices containing large parts generated completely at random.
+In this setting the message is a sequence of messages instead of a single block message and the errors are added throughout the sequence.
+We discuss possible structural and ISD attacks to this scheme.
+We conclude presenting the key sizes obtained for different parameters and estimating the computational cost of encryption and decryption process.